jmike/macos-dev-setup/install-git.md

 #### B. Configure Git on your Mac

-1. Create the configuration files;
+1. Create the configuration files

     ```bash
     touch ~/.bash_profile